 Fleets have been the driving force behind EV adoption in the UK with companies accounting for around two thirds of EV registrations.
-For businesses the benefits of switching to electric car and electric vans are huge and include an estimated 20-30% saving in repair, serving and maintenance costs plus significantly lower fuel overheads as well as additional Vehicle Excise Duty and Class 1A National Insurance benefits.
+For businesses the benefits of switching to electric vans are huge and include an estimated 20-30% saving in repair, serving and maintenance costs plus significantly lower fuel overheads as well as additional Vehicle Excise Duty and Class 1A National Insurance benefits.
 Government subsidies and grants are also available to help cover the cost of switching to electric for your business.

 Electric vans can be great options for businesses as they are cheap to run, reliable and designed with the needs of many businesses in mind.
-Manufacturers trusted by businesses in the UK like Vauxhall, Renault, Peugeot and Nissan have invested significantly in electric vehicle technology and offer a range of electric vans that cover a wide variety of business needs.
-With ever increasing ranges and zero tailpipe emissions, many of these electric vans could make excellent business vehicles.
+Manufacturers trusted by businesses in the UK like Vauxhall, Renault, Peugeot and Nissan have invested significantly in electric van technology and offer a range of electric vans that cover a wide variety of business needs.
+With ever increasing ranges and zero tailpipe emissions, many of these electric vans make excellent business vehicles.

 Type of electric vans and commercial vehicles

 As more businesses in the UK adopt electric vans and commercial vehicles, major manufacturers are working hard to keep up with demand, rolling out an impressive selection of dedicated commercial electric vans.
 There are electric vans to suit many types of business from small electric vans designed for relatively light loads and city driving to durable large vans with a loading volume of 13m³ and a payload capacity of over 1,000kg.

 Find out more about the different types of electric vans available, and which could best suit your requirements in our guide to the different type of EVs on the market.